OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Note that there are various ways to work with a failing pin:

 - Inform the user about not being able to connect to the back-end and stop all operations.
 The app can check whether there is an update and inform the user about updating to the latest version of the app if available.
-  - Additionally a call can be made to the back-end or to a crash-reporting service that the pinning has failed to inform the developer and/or back-end of the attack or misconfiguration.
+- Do a call to a crash-reporting service that the pinning has failed to inform the responsible developer(s) for a security misconfiguration.
 - Only inform the back-end by doing a call with slightly different parameters, which automatically informs the back-end that pinning failed.
 From here on, only a limited amounts of APIs should be available which do not involve processing information that has a higher risk rating.

-Which option you choose depends on how important availability is compared to the complexity of maintaining the application.
-In all cases the back-end or crash-reporting service should be informed in order to make sure that the app can be fixed in case of a misconfiguration.
+Which option(s) you choose depends on how important availability is compared to the complexity of maintaining the application.
+In all cases the back-end or crash-reporting service should be informed in order to make sure that the app can be fixed in case of a misconfiguration or a security incident can be detected.
+When only a single app reports a pinning-failure, then this indicates a security issue with that app.
+In case multiple apps report it at once, it might be a clear indicator that the application distributed to the various mobile devices are pinning to key material that are not available a the TLS terminating endpoint.

 #### Static Analysis